Top Virginia Cities at Risk of Flooding

 - Interior Drainage: A waterproofing system for your basement or crawl space that includes interior drainage and a sump pump with battery backup will intercept any leaking water and move water out of your home before it builds up.

 - Drain Backflow Valves: Flooding can cause your drainpipes to back up, bringing raw sewage into your basement or crawl space.
 Backflow valves on these pipes can prevent it.

 - Smart Water Sensors.
 Sensors installed in your basement or crawl space and the lower levels of your home can notify you via a smartphone app that flooding is starting.
 You can then take immediate action.

 - Flood Vents: The vents allow water into your basement or crawl space to equalize the water pressure on the foundation walls.
 While allowing flooding, it prevents the greater problem of collapsed walls.
 This makes interior drainage and a sump pump even more crucial.

 - Elevated Utilities: During a flood, water can rise to submerge electrical outlets and cover extension cords.
 Ideally, the utilities should be rewired well above floor level.

 That’s a short list of the things you can do to protect your home from flooding.
 But if you’re in immediate danger from rising waters, it’s a matter of protecting your family.
 Moving to high ground or a second floor can be a critical step.
 Evacuation of the area is the absolute best approach.

 Starting with the list above is a good first step.
-We also recommend that you consult the professionals at JES Foundation Repair for a free inspection and repair estimate to identify any issues with your basement or crawl space that need attention in preparation for heavy rains and flooding.
+We also recommend that you consult the professionals at JES Foundation Repair to identify any issues with your basement or crawl space that need attention in preparation for heavy rains and flooding.

 Last Modified Date: